AdaGold/solar-system-api/README.md

 5. [Wave 5: Writing Tests](./project-directions/wave_05.md)

 #### Database Setup/Update
-For each Wave 03 - 05 in Part 2, the new driver may need to setup or update their database.
+For Waves 03, 04, and 05, the new driver may need to setup or update their database.
 Follow these steps:

 1. Pull down all new git commits
 1. Activate the virtual environment